-In addition to my faculty position at Boise State University, I also serve as a consultant to the nursing community on issues related to fostering civility.
-I have developed several instruments for measuring incivility and civility in various settings and with various groups.
+In my role as a researcher and consultant, I have developed several empirical instruments for measuring incivility and civility in various settings and with various groups.
 The instruments are described here.

 Incivility in Nursing Education (INE) Survey

 Dr. Clark developed the Incivility in Nursing Education (INE) survey in 2004.
 Since then it has been used in several empirical studies and has been translated into 10 languages.
 The INE survey is used to describe student and faculty perceptions of incivility in nursing education.
 Some of its unique features include:

 Incivility in Higher Education (IHE) Survey

 The IHE survey was developed by Dr. Clark in 2007.
 It was adapted from the Incivility in Nursing Education (INE) survey, and with the exception of two items, is identical to the INE.
 It may be used to measure differences in perceptions of academic incivility between and among disciplines in higher education.

 For a detailed description and analysis of the INE Survey, or to request permission to use the INE or the IHE Survey, please contact Dr. Clark at email@example.com.

 Incivility in Online Learning Environments (IOLE) Survey

 The IOLE Survey was developed by Dr. Clark in 2011; it has been used in research studies in online learning environments in nursing schools in the Northwest United States and in the Midwest.
 The IOLE measures student and faculty perceptions of incivility in the online learning environment and ways to effectively address the problem.
 Findings from the current studies will be published in the near future.

 Faculty-to-Faculty Incivility Survey (F-F I Survey)